 Kelly studied Theater at Suffolk University where she got her start with improv as a member of the Nationally Award winning troupe Seriously Bent.
 Kelly has performed at The PIT in NYC, taken classes with Upright Citizens Brigade, and is an alumnus of IA’s NXT cast and House Teams.
 She is thrilled to be back for another Mainstage revue!
 She would like to thank her father for being her rock, her sister for being beautiful, and her friends and roommates for creating the best family a gal could ask for.
 She dedicates this and all shows to her mother.
 Let it be.

-Mark is excited to be a part of his fifth Main Stage revue.
-He is a graduate of Improv Asylum’s Training Center and is a former cast member in IA’s “All the Single Ladies”.
-Mark performs weekly with Improv Asylum’s House Team, Ghost Factory, and is an alum of Somerville based improv troupe Awkward Compliment.
+Mark is excited to be a part of the Training Center.
+He is a former Main Stage cast member.
+Mark performs weekly as a coach with Improv Asylum’s House Teams, and is an alum of Somerville based improv troupe Awkward Compliment.
 Someday he hopes to write a musical about health care or get drafted by an NBA team.
 He’d like to thank his family, friends, fellow cast members, and all of the great people at IA for all of their support.

 Got Questions Still?